tellomp/P3Deployment/README.md

 [pin]: https://github.com/tellomp/P3Deployment/blob/master/client/public/pinDrop.png "Drop Pin"

-* Using Google autocomplete, the user is able to search for the general area for the intersection.
-Making it easier to find the dangerous intersection and adding it to the database.
+* If the user does not know the exact address, the user is able to drag the pin and drop it on the map.

+* Dropping the pin autofills the form section and adds it to the database using mongoDB.